 This is a final capstone compulsory course for the History major within the Bachelor of Arts program.
-It will allow students the exciting opportunity to develop their own research project within a small group, advised closely by a staff member.
-It will allow students to extend their knowledge of a specific topic, and engage in an in depth research and writing exercise.
-The course will begin with introductory sessions, and will then break down into strands where students can focus on their own area of interest.
-Strands will vary according to staff availability, but there will be a range of choices which may include medieval and early modern history; modern European history; American History; Australian history and transnational history.
+It will allow students the exciting opportunity to develop their own research project.
+It will allow students to extend their knowledge of a specific topic, and engage in an in-depth research and writing exercise.
+The course will begin with introductory sessions and will then, using the skills developed, allow students to focus on their own area of interest.
+There will be a range of choices that may include medieval and early modern history; modern European history; American History; Australian history and transnational history.

-• Outline key historical debates around a specific topic of choice.
+1. Outline key historical debates around a specific topic of choice

-• Integrate primary and secondary writing into a research paper
+3. Integrate primary and secondary sources into a research paper

-• Develop the ability to communicate orally at an advanced undergraduate level in a small discussion group.
+6. Develop the ability to communicate orally at an advanced undergraduate level.

 Within the Bachelor of Arts program, the assumed knowledge for this course is the successful completion of HIST1001 and HIST2002.